Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 Bust Dollar Values

 The above are wholesale coin values.
 Computed from dealer's price lists with various mark-up factors figured in.
 They reflect closely the value you would expect to receive when selling.
-Variations in value do occur subject to subtle grading points, collector demands and dealer needs.
-However, Bust Dollars are very popular and currently in strong demand.
-For more background information, see how value listings in the Coin Value Guide are determined.

 Understand a large difference in value is often due to a small difference in wear.
 Compare your coins to the grading images below.
 Look closely at the amount of hair detail on Liberty and feather detail on the eagle's wings.
 Don't clean or rub your coins to get a clear view, use a magnifying glass.
 These coins are that important.